CALL US: +44 (0)20 8004 3492

 If any family are applying at the same time for a derivative visa, you should also be prepared to answer questions around the nature of your relationship.
 Ordinarily, any dependants should accompany the principal visa applicant to the E2 visa interview, although they may be asked to attend an interview separately.
 Children under the age of 14 are not usually required to attend an interview in person, although some documentary proof that they are physically present in the relevant country at the time their application is submitted may be required.

-What E2 visa interview documents should you bring with you?
+E2 visa interview documents

 You will be required to attend your E2 visa interview with various documents, although for principal investors these will be for administrative purposes or mainly biographical, including: